MiralotWhy MiralotHow toFAQRegister nowLogin

 3.3 Payment Data

-• Payment method information (processed by Stripe and PayPal)
+• Payment method information (processed by Stripe)

 • VAT information (if applicable)